arcoleburn/marketCalendarAPI/README.md

 The 253Trades Market Calendar API provides basic data on the status of the US Stock Market.
 Currently, data are available for all years from 2013 - 2021.

-The API can be accessed at: www.253cal.xyz
+The API can be accessed at: www.253cal.xyz OR https://dry-plains-84531.herokuapp.com/

 ## GET /calendar